Sumit-kr-Gupta/saas-revenue-intelligence/README.md

 This project demonstrates the full analytical stack required to run revenue operations at a SaaS company: trustworthy data validation, defensible retention methodology, and insights translated into prioritized executive action — not just a dashboard, but a decision-support tool.

-## 27. Relevant Roles

-This project sits at the intersection of **data analytics, business strategy, and operations** — the SQL and Python layers demonstrate technical rigor for Data/BI Analyst roles; the MRR-bridge retention framework and revenue-concentration analysis reflect the kind of quantitative judgment expected in Strategy & Operations and Founder's Office functions; and the structured, hypothesis-driven approach (business question → analysis → recommendation) mirrors how management consultants scope and present client work.

 ---
 *Author: Sumit Kumar Gupta*